rduplain/memo/startups-for-people-with-problems.md

 better invested in lower risk ventures, and startups are best optimized toward the highest valuation with the least amount of cash.

-There are also financial instruments which provide a same-as-cash line of credit from a conventional bank, but the psychology of startup finance is to invest for the long term with high return resulting from high risk.
+There are also financial instruments that provide a same-as-cash line of credit from a conventional bank, but the psychology of startup finance is to invest for the long term with high return resulting from high risk.
 In general, your balance sheet takes on cash when you sell shares to an investor or